Small business events: the most effective marketing tool?Stuart Taverner

-However, it can be argued that the number of people reached through events is extremely limited, compared to the awareness gained via digital marketing.
-Platforms such as Google Ads, Facebook, and Microsoft can reach millions of people – although I don’t recommend any small business to be targeting millions of people with its digital campaigns or quickly say bye bye to your budget.
+However, it can be argued that the number of people reached through events is extremely limited, especially when compared to the awareness gained via digital marketing.
+Platforms such as Google Ads, Facebook, and Microsoft advertising can reach millions of people.
+Be aware that if your small business is targeting millions of people with digital campaigns, that’s a big no no – a topic for another blog.

 That brings us nicely onto cost.
 Cost should be a huge factor when deciding which customer acquisition strategy to use.
 Although digital advertising is cost effective, it often fails to produce a memorable experience – unless you can create an advertisement that hits a customer pain point right on the nose, which is rare!

-Beyond anything, you must consider the goals you are trying to meet and determine whether an event is the most effective tool to reach them.
+Beyond anything though, you must consider your goals and determine whether an event is the most effective tool to reach them.
 We put together a guide on killer event planning to meet business goals – get it here.

 So, aside from building relationships, why should small businesses host events?

 Building brand equity

 Brand equity is an essential ingredient to success in business.
 It is the value of a brand – when a brand is well-known, and associated with certain qualities and attributes, it’s perception and therefore its value, changes.